 In addition, I have presented research at academic conferences some of which include: Association Applied Sport Psychology (AASP), Association for Moral Education (AME), North American Association Study of Sport Sociology (NASSS), National Committee for Accreditation of Coaching Education (NCACE), and the Robert Woods Johnson Foundation Active Living Conference.

-Video of My Presentations:
+Others Videos of My Presentations:

 How to Give a Good PreZENtation.
 A collaborative educational technology project between myself and the College of Education and Human Development at the University of Minnesota.